refraction-ray/general-notes/lectures/ML in a Nutshell.md

 Yet another algorithm based on graph structure.
 The basic assumption is the label can propagate through link in some weight of probability ($$\omega_{ij}=e^{-\vert {x_i-x_i}\vert^2}$$).
 The iterative let the label propagation until convergence.

-See [this post](https://blog.csdn.net/zouxy09/article/details/49105265) for algorithm and python implementation.
+See [this post](https://blog.csdn.net/zouxy09/article/details/49105265) for the algorithm and python implementation.

 * Modified k-means